Golden Rules of Customer Service – 18 Rules

 In a customer service environment nothing is too much effort.

-Clients appreciate advisors who go above and beyond the call of duty.
+Clients appreciate advisers who go above and beyond the call of duty.

 After all, it is a virtue.